 It’s important to note that age is not the only consideration used to determine if a person is disabled.
 There are several other factors considered, too.
 Age is just a part of the equation.
 It plays a part just like work history, education, and the type of work an individual has performed throughout their life.
 But age is still an important consideration.

 The general rule for age is that the younger an individual is, the more difficult it is for them to get approved.
 SSA assumes that it is more difficult for a person age 50 or over to learn a new job or a new skill.

 You may have heard the term “grid” used in Social Security.
 Social Security generally uses the grid rules (commonly referred to as the “grids”) only after it has determined that you can’t do the jobs you’ve done in the past.
 While it would take days to explain in detail how the grids work in a Social Security case, the important thing to remember is that age isn’t the only consideration.
 Once again, age, education, work history, and your residual functional capacity all play a part.

 While an individual who is older may be more likely to get approved, it’s still possible for a younger person to be approved, too.
 For instance, a person who is 25 with several physical and mental disabilities and a lot of evidence/medical treatment is more likely to get approved for a claim that a person who is 45 with no medical treatment and little to no disabilities.

 Getting approved for Social Security Disability often takes a combination of several factors.
 That’s partially why it takes so long to get a claim approved.
 Every aspect of a person’s health, age, education, work history must be taken into consideration.

-If you’d like to know more about this subject, or if you’d like a free consultation, call us today.
+If you feel overwhelmed by the Social Security process, and would like guidance through the maze, call our office today for a Free Consultation.
 Our toll-free number is 1-877-526-3457.
-If you can’t talk now, fill out this form, and we will call you at a better time.
+If you can’t talk now, fill out this form so that we can call you at a better time.